 ———————————————————————————————————–

 Out now – BEAT SCENE 104.
 This is the current issue of the magazine.
-Only four copies left, so, if you want a copy, don’t delay.
+So, if you want a copy, don’t delay.
 It’s back to an eclectic mix for this one.
 Charles Olson features, as do Brion Gysin and William Burroughs, Charles Bukowski.
 Somebody called Jack Kerouac is having a runout in there, Alexander Trocchi and Michael Horovitz and more besides.
 If you do want to secure yourself a copy, email me at kevbeatscene@gmail.com

 —————————————————————————————————————–